raul1991/learn-containerisation/day-2/README.md

 # Agenda

+- What is the difference between a Dockerfile and docker container ?
 - What are basic parts of a docker file.
 Not all, just some parts are discussed.
   - base type (OS)
   - some modifications (libraries)